nathanathan/ODKScan_webapp/README.md

 ODKScan_webapp
 ==============

-A Django app interface for ODKScan
+A Django app interface for ODK Scan

 Installation
 ===========

 Setup ODKScan-core in the app directory (see: https://github.com/nathanathan/ODKScan-core)

+Clone the ODK Scan template maker in the static directory (see: https://github.com/nathanathan/TemplateMaker)

 Enable the django admin site